lucasdistasi/crypto-balance-tracker-kt/README.md

 Before starting, you must know that this application can be used with security, so by enabling security, all endpoints will require a JWT token.
 This is not yet implemented in the front-end application.
+Also, a Coingecko api key is required, you can get one by creating a demo account [here](https://www.coingecko.com/en/api/pricing)

 That being said, below you can find the instructions to run the application.